event-driven-robotics/importRosbag/README.md

 * 'importTopics' = <list of strings> - only imports the listed topics;
 * 'importTypes' = <list of strings> - only imports the listed types.

-Message types supported are strictly those listed in the initial imports section of this file.
-There are a selection of standard message types and a couple related to event-based sensors.
+Message types supported are a selection of standard message types and a couple related to event-based sensors:

+Standard:

+* geometry_msgs/PoseStamped
+* geometry_msgs/Transform
+* geometry_msgs/TwistStamped
+* sensor_msgs/CameraInfo
+* sensor_msgs/Image
+* sensor_msgs/Imu
+* sensor_msgs/PointCloud2

+Specialised:

+* dvs_msgs/EventArray
+* esim_msgs/OpticFlow

 The method of importation is honed to the particular needs of the author, sometimes ignoring certain fields, grouping data in particular ways etc.
 For example, from the CameraInfo message type we import only a single message